Is NS&I safe?

 There’s also no chance NS&I will be taken over by another bank or private equity firm.
 It’s highly unlikely the government would decide to sell it off as it wouldn’t want to lose control of that much public debt.

-So, NS&I can’t go bankrupt nor can it run out of money.
+So, NS&I can’t go bankrupt, nor can it run out of money.
 That means any savings you have with the institution are 100% guaranteed.

-By way of comparison, just £85,000 of your savings are covered under the Financial Services Compensation Scheme (FSCS).
+By way of comparison, just £85,000 of your savings are covered under the standard Financial Services Compensation Scheme (FSCS).
 The FSCS applies to all UK regulator-approved financial institutions, including building societies and banks.

 Is NS&I a good place to keep my money?